-One common feature of the literature of matrix additions mentioned above is that they only consider the global asymptotic results, while in this text we study the \emph{edge behavior} of the random spectrum.
-For a single matrix ensemble without any additions, when $\beta=1,2$, there is a huge amount of known results.
+One common feature of the literature on matrix additions mentioned above is that they only consider global asymptotic results.
+In this text we study the edge behavior of the random spectrum.
+For a single matrix ensemble without any additions, much is known about the edge behavior.
 For example, it is known that the largest eigenvalue of a large class of random matrix ensembles, including G$\beta$E and $L\beta E$, converges weakly to the Tracy-Widom distribution ($\mathrm{TW}_{\beta}$) after proper rescaling.
-Alternatively, one can consider the largest $k$ eigenvalues, where $k$ is any fixed positive integer, the same arguments show that the rescaled $k$-tuples converge to the largest $k$ particles of \emph{Airy-$\beta$ process}.
+Moreover, one can consider the largest $k$ eigenvalues, where $k$ is any fixed positive integer, the same arguments show that the rescaled $k$-tuple converge to the largest $k$ particles of the $\mathrm{Airy}(\beta)$ process (abbreviated $\mathrm{Airy}(\beta)$).
 The universal edge limit of large random matrices was also extended to Wigner matrices by \cite{Sos}, and to generalized real/complex self-adjoint matrices in \cite{PS}, \cite{TV}, \cite{EYY}, \cite{LY}, \cite{BEY} and other works.
 For $\beta\ne 1,2,4$, when there are no invariant matrices, \cite{RRV}, \cite{GSh}, \cite{DG}, \cite{PaSh}, \cite{Sh}, \cite{BEY} and other works show the edge universality for a large class of $\beta$-ensembles defined by Eqn.(\ref{eq_betadensity}).
 We refer the readers to \cite[Section 1]{BEY} for a more detailed survey.

-One of the main contributions of this article is to extend the edge universality of self-adjoint square matrices to a class of additions of finitely many G$\beta$E and L$\beta$E, for general $\beta>0$.
-This problem was studied in \cite{Ahn}, \cite{JP} using different approaches.
+One of the main contributions of this article is to extend the edge universality of the self-adjoint matrices to a class of additions consisting of finitely many G$\beta$E and L$\beta$E, for general $\beta>0$.
+For $\beta=1,2$, this problem was previously studied in \cite{Ahn} and \cite{JP} using different approaches.
 In these works the authors add invariant matrices of more general form, however, the results and proofs only hold for $\beta=1,2$.
 In the current work on $\beta$-additions, we use the same ensembles as in \cite{GM}, \cite{BCG}, whose definition rely on multivariate special functions.

-Our proof of main result relies on the \emph{moment method}.
+The proof of our main result relies on the moment method.
 Heuristically, when taking power sums